marcellocostaunipa/d3-basic-course/03-binding-2/README.md

 - Building two visualizations from the same data

 This lesson introduces **scaling**, one of the most important concepts in D3.

----

-You’re ready for Lesson 4!
-Send the next JS file when you’re ready.